Updated: 7th July 2020

-What does success look like?
+What does successful email campaign look like?

-Targeting between 15% -20% open rate of your campaign is a positive ratio.
-Of course reaching 100% would be ideal but the reality with email marketing is you will never see this with all your campaigns.
-You have to consider factors such as, not everyone checks their emails daily, weekly or less frequently so when they do, your mail could be buried under many others.
+Targeting between 15% - 25% open rate of your campaign is a positive ratio.
+Of course, reaching 100% would be ideal but the reality of email marketing is that this percentage is, in many cases, unachievable.
+You have to consider a variety of factors, for example: not everyone checks their emails daily or even weekly, therefore your email can become buried under many others.

-5 Best Practises OF effective email marketing
+5 Best Practises of effective email marketing